 - Companies who are migrating from a complete on-premises solution to a configuration that incorporates some usage of public cloud capacity

-- Organizations that are moving back to a private, on-premises data center from being primarily cloud-based
+- Organisations that are moving back to a private, on-premises data centre from being primarily cloud-based

 - IT departments that are deploying a platform-as-a-service (PaaS) or infrastructure-as-a-service (IaaS) solution in which computational resources can be leveraged without measurable data risk

-But what about environments that utilize both public and private cloud infrastructures though data isn’t shared between them?
-How do we categorize this scenario?
+But what about environments that utilise both public and private cloud infrastructures though data isn’t shared between them?
+How do we categorise this scenario?

-A “multicloud environment” would be the right answer.
-These types of cloud environments differ from hybrids, as they suggest the presence and usage of many clouds without the guaranteed interoperability between them.
-Utilization of this emerging architecture is growing as it provides access to several service models within the cloud.
+Multicloud environments differ from hybrid cloud environments, as they suggest the presence and usage of many clouds without the guaranteed interoperability between them.
+Utilisation of this emerging architecture is growing as it provides access to several service models within the cloud.

-Though I’m glad you now have clarity when it comes to hybrid and multicloud environments, knowing the difference between the two is table stakes.
-The key for success with both deployments is in being able to holistically manage your resources as if they were in one location.
+The key to success with both hybrid cloud, and multicloud, is in being able to holistically manage your resources as if they were in one location.
 Managing resources in their respective cloud without considering the adjacent environments will result in wasted capacity and budget.
 You need deep visibility and insight into your multicloud or hybrid cloud environment to achieve your desired business outcomes.
-Luckily for you, NCM Cost Governance (formerly Beam) from Nutanix provides the holistic capabilities you need for success.
-NCM Cost Governance goes beyond provider-based optimization tools and delivers holistic cloud analytics, centralized cost governance, intelligent consumption planning, and security compliance for your entire cloud environment.
-With reliable supply data across your entire cloud environment, you can identify and eliminate underutilized resources, compare cloud vendors, and provision the optimal instances for each application – helping you avoid vendor lock-in.
+Luckily for you, Xi Beam from Nutanix provides the holistic capabilities you need for success.
+Beam goes beyond provider-based optimization tools and delivers holistic cloud analytics, centralised cost governance, intelligent consumption planning, and security compliance for your entire cloud environment.
+With reliable supply data across your entire cloud environment, you can identify and eliminate underutilised resources, compare cloud vendors, and provision the optimal instances for each application – helping you avoid vendor lock-in.

 The best thing you can do at this point is to see it in action for yourself.
 If you’re interested, enjoy a free 90-day trial of the platform to test it out.
 What do you have to lose?